dotnet/core/samples/RaspberryPiInstructions.md

 * Copy your app, i.e. whole `publish` directory mentioned above, to the Raspberry Pi and execute run `helloworld.exe` to see `Hello World!` from .NET Core running on your Pi.

 **It is important that you copy the `publish` directory contents displayed at the end of the publish operation and not from another location in the `bin` folder.**

+## Remote debugging

+It is possible to setup VS Code for remote debugging.
+Please refer to [Scott Hanselman's tutorial](https://www.hanselman.com/blog/RemoteDebuggingWithVSCodeOnWindowsToARaspberryPiUsingNETCoreOnARM.aspx).

+## GPIO access / communicating with hardware

+GPIO access as well as I2C, SPI, PWM and many more can be achieved with [.NET IoT](https://github.com/dotnet/iot).
+For list of available devices please refer to [device listing](https://github.com/dotnet/iot/blob/master/src/devices/README.md).

+Please consider contributing to the repository or filing an issue if you cannot find the device you're looking for!